Miladrzh/acm-sgu-ru/README.md

 ### Other Collaborators
-I welcome your pull requests.
+Your pull requests are welcomed.
 Whether a refactor to existing codes or a new solution.